 We meet on the 2nd Tuesday of each month for our Stated Meeting.
 Our Stated Meeting is preceded by a meal usually cooked up and served by our members and stewards.
-Dinner begins at 6PM when we have the opportunity to meet in person.
-While we are playing it safe, we are meeting via Zoom at 7:30PM.
-Zoom link:
+Dinner begins at 6PM and we are meeting in person.

 We hope you'll join us!

 No one knows with certainty how or when the Masonic Fraternity was formed.
 A widely accepted theory among Masonic scholars is that it arose from the stonemasons' guilds during the Middle Ages.
 The language and symbols used in the fraternity's rituals come from this era.
 The oldest document that makes reference to Masons is the Regius Poem, printed about 1390, which was a copy of an earlier work.
 In 1717, four lodges in London formed the first Grand Lodge of England, and records from that point on are more complete.

 Within thirty years, the fraternity had spread throughout Europe and the American Colonies.
 Freemasonry became very popular in colonial America.
 George Washington was a Mason, Benjamin Franklin served as the head of the fraternity in Pennsylvania, as did Paul Revere and Joseph Warren in Massachusetts.
 Other well-known Masons involved with the founding of America included John Hancock, John Sullivan, Lafayette, Baron Fredrick von Stuben, Nathanael Greene, and John Paul Jones.
 Another Mason, Chief Justice John Marshall, shaped the Supreme Court into its present form.

 A man who strives to improve himself can also improve his community and the world at large.
 This is the mission of the Masons of California.
 Through Masonic principles and tradition, we foster personal growth and improve the lives of others.

 Our mission is guided by the enduring and relevant principles of our fraternity: